 That’s the beauty of letting someone live their life the way they want.
 They feel more free to be themselves and more connected to the person who lets them do that.

 I think we all want to be trusted to make decisions that we feel are right for us.
-When people we love allow us to do that, aren’t those the people the ones we want to be around the most?
+When people we love allow us to do that, aren’t they the ones we want to be around the most?

 But don’t con yourself into believing someone else’s con when you notice a violation of the above rules.
 That highlights the biggest con game of all… the one that takes place in your own mind.

 - We want to believe we’re wrong about the other person.

 - We want to believe they are better than that.

 We hold on to hope that they will see what they are doing to us so they will feel bad and stop their bad behavior.

 The relationship con artist isn’t going to wear a clear plastic bag on their head so we won’t be able to identify them easily.
 It’s important to keeps our wits about us instead of getting swept away with emotion.

 It is healthy for an emotional connection to take time.

 Allowing your emotions to take time helps you become discerning so that you create the best relationship possible.